terramate-io/terramate-docs/cli/code-generation/generate-hcl.md

 }
 ```

-Note that `var.name` is outside the scope of Terramate, then this loop cannot be fully evaluated and it's kept in the generated code.
+Note that `var.name` is beyond Terramate's scope, so this loop cannot be evaluated and remains in the generated code.
 See below:

 ```hcl
 // TERRAMATE: GENERATED AUTOMATICALLY DO NOT EDIT